Monday, May 18, 2015

 Hurdles.
 Yes, there are hurdles to leap in the process of grieving.
 I made a point of remembering every first I accomplished, because it meant I was moving forward.
 It's crazy how many "firsts" you can accomplish.
 My most recent one was driving from Missouri to Colorado last summer solo.
 It may not seem like much to you, but it was a big deal for me.

-Am I total over my loss?
+Am I totally over my loss?
 I would have to say, "No".
 Am I dealing with what my life has become?
 Well, I'd have to say, "yes".
 Life is a strange mix of good and bad.
 Sometimes it feels like one overcomes the other, but give it time.
 Take care of yourself, mentally, physically and emotionally and things will balance out.
 Until next time....